India News | PM Modi to Inaugurate Mumbai Trans Harbour Link on Jan 12: CM Shinde | LatestLY

-Mumbai, Dec 31 (PTI) Prime Minister Narendra Modi will inaugurate the Mumbai Trans Harbour Link (MTHL), the country's longest sea bridge, on January 12, Maharashtra Chief Minister Eknath Shinde said on Sunday.
+Mumbai (Maharashtra) [India], December 31 (ANI): Maharashtra Chief Minister Eknath Shinde on Sunday informed that Prime Minister Narendra Modi will inaugurate the Mumbai Trans Harbour Link on January 12.

-The 21.8-kilometre long bridge between Sewri in Mumbai and Nhava Sheva area in Raigad district will bring down the journey from the current two hours to around 15-20 minutes, the CM said.
+The project consists of an approximately 22 km long 6-tier (3+3-lane, 2 emergency lane) bridge connecting Shivdi in Mumbai city and Nhava on the mainland.

 Also Read | Mann Ki Baat: PM Narendra Modi's Monthly Radio Programme More Popular Than 'Mahabharat' and 'Ramayan' Soaps of 1980s, Says Tripura CM Manik Saha.